 To deal with burnout, I let it run its course.
 At many jobs, you get vacation time to work out such things.
 But for me personally, I spend most of my vacation making pots and take only a few days each year to go camping.
 Also, I try and balance life and work to maintain good relationships with family.

 Reading books is also relaxing for me and also project planning, marketing, website updates, and cleaning the studio helps.
 It is ok to take breaks.
 It is ok to read books.
 It is ok to take time with loved ones and do other things you might enjoy, as time is limited, and you never get it back.

 I always try and ask, “If I was living yesterday a second time, what would I do differently?”
 It seems to put things into perspective.
 If I live to be 86 from today, I only have 14, 168 days left to do all the things I wish to accomplish and to try new things.
 14,168 days left to impact those around me in positive ways and create positive change if I can.

 All of those things combined become who I am and come out in the work though my hands when I do come back to create once more.
 Even in the Hebrew biblical texts, the Creator rested after seven days.

 Maybe he was a bit burned out after it all.
 Maybe he needed to create the man and the woman as a hobby to relax.
 Maybe the Creator did some gardening to relax some and see what would happen.

 It seems that I was not the only one burned out.
-Even the preacher seemed to be stumped working his sermon Saturday morning down at the Best Choice Diner in town.
+Even the preacher seemed to be stumped working his sermon Saturday morning down at the Wright Choice Diner in town.

 There was a worn bible, a few commentary books, and papers of handwritten notes all over table three in the corner where preacher Mansfield sat.
 It looked like he was having a real hard time working things out that Saturday morning as he attempted to write his Sunday sermon.